Collections Information and Access Policy

 5. Reference Collections

-In addition to the Gallery’s Primary Collection of portraits, it also holds two reference collections: one of photographic portraits and the other containing prints and drawings (plus some portraits in other media).
+5.1 In addition to the Gallery’s Primary Collection of portraits, it also holds two reference collections: one of photographic portraits and the other containing prints and drawings (plus some portraits in other media).
 The reference collections are supplementary and contextual to the Primary Collection.
-They allow the Gallery to collect beyond the acquisition criteria for the main collection, and are drawn upon for display purposes as well as supporting learning activities and research into portraiture at the Gallery.
+They allow the Gallery to collect beyond the acquisition criteria for the Primary Collection, and are drawn upon for display purposes as well as supporting learning activities and research into portraiture at the Gallery.

 6. Information Services and Enquiries

-More detailed collections information is held in ‘Registered packet’ files, which are kept in the Archive & Library and may be consulted in the Public Study Room.
-The Archive & Library also provides an enquiry service, through which specific collections questions can be answered, and the Curatorial department offers an opinion service through which advice can be given.
-The gallery does not charge for any of its information services.
-All information received and given is processed in accordance with relevant statutory requirements, including Data Protection and Freedom of Information Acts.
+6.3 More detailed collections information is held in ‘Registered Packet’ files, which are kept in the Archive & Library and may be consulted in the Public Study Room.
+The Archive & Library also provides an enquiry service, through which specific collections questions can be answered.
+All information received and given is processed in accordance with relevant statutory requirements, including data protection laws and the Freedom of Information Act.

 7. Photography and filming

-Members of the public can take photographs of Gallery’s collections on display in the Galleries for personal use unless there are copyright, conservation or loan issues, which are indicated by signage beside the works.
+7.1 Members of the public can take photographs of Gallery’s collections on display in the Galleries for personal use unless there are copyright, conservation or loan issues, which are indicated by signage beside the works.
 Flash photography is not permitted.
 No unauthorised general filming is permitted in galleries for data protection and rights reasons.
-Photography is not allowed in exhibitions.
+The same principles apply in exhibitions unless stated otherwise at entrance.
 Filming where there is a promotional benefit for the Gallery is managed and supervised by the Press Team and commercial filming is organised by the Rights & Images Department.

 8. Due Diligence

-The Director of the Gallery has overall responsibility for ensuring the appropriate due diligence procedures are carried out.
-The application of due diligence procedures are assigned primarily to the Collection Curator or the Exhibition Curator(s) under the guidance of the Chief Curator and Head of Exhibitions Where appropriate, further guidance and advice will be sought from additional curatorial and specialist consultants, such as colleagues from within the Gallery, other national museums, academic institutions, and major auction houses as well as consulting art loss databases.
+8.3 The Director of the Gallery has overall responsibility for ensuring the appropriate due diligence procedures are carried out.
+The application of due diligence procedures are assigned primarily to the Individual Curator or the Exhibition Curator(s) under the guidance of the Chief Curator and Exhibitions Manager.
+Where appropriate, further guidance and advice will be sought from additional curatorial and specialist consultants, such as colleagues from within the Gallery, other national museums, academic institutions, and major auction houses as well as consulting art loss databases.

 - The Gallery will not accept as a loan, gift or bequest any work without confirmation that the donor, vendor or lender has valid and legal title to retain and transfer the object.